FJD-CEPH/aCNViewer/README.md

 If ASCAT is not installed and if you want to install it into a custom folder, please add the following option to the previous command line: `--rLibDir RLIB`

 Compare `OUTPUT_DIR2/lrr_baf.segments_merged_hist_2000000nt.png` with `aCNViewer_TEST_DATA/snpArrays250k_sty/expectedResults/test1/lrr_baf.segments_merged_hist_2000000nt.png`
+Please note that while generating the histogram, the following files are created as well:
+* `*_10pc_ploidy.txt` is a matrix of segments of 10% chromosomal length for all samples.
+The last column indicates the calculated ploidy which corresponds to the most frequent ploidy
+* `*_samples.txt` contains, for each segment, the percentage of samples belonging to each CNV key value and the list of these samples

 ####Illumina